Job Prospects... At a glance

 *Growth projections are for the broader category “Database and Systems Administrators, and ICT Security Specialists”.

-Employment has grown over the past several years, with employment in ICT architects and administrators increasing from 20,025 in 2006 to almost 25,000 in 2013.
-Strong growth is expected out to 2025.
+Employment has grown over the past several years, with employment in ICT architects and administrators increasing by 4.7% each year to 2013.
+Strong growth is expected out to 2028.

 Source: Statistics NZ Census and MBIE projections